Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 which is only valid for $-\pi/\beta \!<\! {\rm arg}\, z \!<\! \pi/\beta$.

-We are now in a position to determine the jump discontinuities that apply over the other or secondary Stokes sectors in the complex plane.
+We are now in a position to determine the jump discontinuities that apply over the secondary Stokes sectors in the complex plane.
 First, we note that the Cauchy integral in Equivalence\ (\ref{forty}) is singular whenever ${\rm arg}\,z^{-\beta} \!=\!
 (2 j \!+\!
 1)\pi$, and $j$ is an integer.
 As $z^{-\beta} \exp((2l \!-\!1)i\pi)$ crosses from the primary sector Stokes sector to the adjacent sector or $j \!=\! l \!+\!
 1$ branch of the complex plane, $-z^{-\beta}e^{2 li \pi}$ moves from below the line contour or positive real axis to above the axis.
 During this transition the Cauchy integral becomes undefined when $-z^{-\beta}e^{2li \pi}$ is situated on the positive real axis.
 To evaluate the residue, let us consider an infinitesimal circle around the pole at $s \!=\! -z^{-\beta}\exp(-2 li \pi )$.
 At this stage, we shall not be concerned with whether we are considering a complete rotation or a semi-circular rotation around the pole.
 Nor will we be concerned with the direction of the indentation.
-Hence, we shall assume that the infinitesimal indentation begins at an angle, $\gamma_1$ in the complex plane, and ends at another angle, $\gamma_2$.
+Hence we shall assume that the infinitesimal indentation begins at an angle, $\gamma_1$ in the complex plane, and ends at another angle, $\gamma_2$.
 Then we find that the contribution from the pole from the Cauchy integral in Equivalence\ (\ref{forty}) is given by

 where $\Delta \gamma \!=\! \gamma_2 \!-\!\gamma_1$.
-Therefore, we have seeen that $f(s)$ or Eq.\ (\ref{fortya}) with $s \!=\! -z^{-\beta} \exp((2l-1)i \pi)$ represents the residue of the Cauchy integral.
+Therefore, we have seen that $f(s)$ or Eq.\ (\ref{fortya}) with $s \!=\! -z^{-\beta} \exp((2l-1)i \pi)$ represents the residue of the Cauchy integral.
 Moreover, if $\Delta \gamma \!=\!
-2 \pi$, which corresponds to a complete rotation in a clockwise direction, then we see that the residue of the Cauchy integral given by Equivalence\ (\ref{forty}) is identical to the difference of the regularised values for $S^I_{p,q}(N,z^{\beta}e^{-2li \pi})$ and $S^I_{p,q}(N,z^{\beta}e^{-2(l-1)i\pi})$ or Equivalence\ (\ref{fortythree}).
-Therefore, the above result confirms the remarkable insight made by Dingle on p.\ 412 of Ref.\ \cite{din73} that the jump discontinuity due to crossing Stokes sectors is dependent upon the singular behaviour of the Cauchy integral that emerges from the introduction of the regularised value of the geometric series during Borel summation.
+2 \pi$, which corresponds to a complete rotation in an anticlockwise direction, then we see that the residue of the Cauchy integral given by Equivalence\ (\ref{forty}) is identical to the difference of the regularized values for $S^I_{p,q}(N,z^{\beta}e^{-2li \pi})$ and $S^I_{p,q}(N,z^{\beta}e^{-2(l-1)i\pi})$ or Equivalence\ (\ref{fortythree}).
+Therefore, the above result confirms the remarkable insight made by Dingle on p.\ 412 of Ref.\ \cite{din73} that the jump discontinuity due to crossing Stokes sectors is dependent upon the singular behaviour of the Cauchy integral that emerges from the introduction of the regularized value of the geometric series during Borel summation.

 By putting $l \!=\!
 1$ in Equivalence\ (\ref{fortythree}), we arrive at